comixed/comixed/README.md

-# ComixEd
+# ComiXed
 An application for managing digital comics.

 ## Overview And Goals
-ComixEd is designed to be a digital comics manager.
+ComiXed is designed to be a digital comics manager.
 It will:

  * import your existing and new digital comics
  * organize your comics under a single directory